Neck Pain Treatment

 Why bother seeking external treatment help?

-As briefly mentioned earlier, many injuries and symptoms can occur over time, which creates adaptions, affecting biotensegrity (see article).
+As briefly mentioned earlier, many injuries and symptoms can occur over time, which creates adaptations, affecting biotensegrity (see related articles - Biotensegrity).
 Although there are various self-treatment techniques, there are always limits as to the effectiveness of said methods in a self-help context.
 Even as a Musculoskeletal and soft-tissue therapist, the author would struggle to treat his neck, shoulders or back effectively.
-Equally, it can be quite easy to make symptoms far worse by attempting to self-treat; if one has not identified the root cause correctly, if one applies the wrong treatment intervention for the given symptoms, or if the correct technique is applied incorrectly.
-A professional can help identify the cause of neck pain and then physically treat the related structural and functional changes.
-Equally, prescriptive exercises alongside treatment can help speed up the entire recovery process and help with risk management/prevention.
-Even if one works with a professional, then chronic neck pain or any chronic condition is not likely to resolve in a single treatment, due to the various adaptions that have occurred.
+It can be quite easy to make symptoms far worse by attempting to self-treat; if one has not identified the root cause correctly, if one applies the wrong treatment intervention for the given symptoms, or if the correct technique is applied incorrectly.
+A professional can help identify the reason for symptoms of neck pain and then physically treat the related structural and functional changes.
+Myofascial release techniques can be very effective for treating acute and chronic neck pain symptoms, especially when combined with other treatment methods.
+Techniques such as Gua Sha can also effectively treat neck pain symptoms.
+Prescriptive exercises alongside hands-on therapies can aid recovery, help with risk management/prevention and produce better treatment outcomes.
+Even if one works with a professional, then chronic neck pain or any chronic condition is not likely to resolve in a single treatment due to the various adaptations that have occurred.

 The article was written by Terry Davis MChiro, BSc (Hons), Adv.
 Dip.
 Rem.
 Massag., Cert.
 WHS.